Deluxer/amabot/README.md

 docker-compose up -d
 ```

-### If you don't want to use docker, then use the following commands, you must create and connect the database
+### If you don't want to use docker, then use the following commands, you must create PostgresSQL database and make connection.

 ```bash
 Note: --force is used because 'nest-crawler' use an old version of @nestjs/common